ankaAR/bestiario5e/_creatures/aldani-lobsterfolk.md

 ***Multiataque.*** The aldani makes two attacks with its claws.

-***Claw.*** Mele Weapon Attack: +3 al ataque, alcance 5 pies, un objetivo.
+***Garras.*** Mele Weapon Attack: +3 al ataque, alcance 5 pies, un objetivo.
 Impacto: 5 (1d8 +1) slashing damage, and the target is grappled (escape DC 11).
 The aldani has two claws, each of which can grapple only one target.